 The MAME annual conference will be held Wednesday, November 18 and Thursday, November 19, 2020, as a virtual conference.
-Our primary theme for this year is COVID-19, and the full agenda will be released in the coming weeks.
+Our primary theme for this year is COVID-19, and the full agenda can be viewed here.
 This conference is good for medical examiners, deputy medical examiners, and additional medical examiner personnel including investigators (MEIs), forensic scientists, administrators, and other professionals working within or affiliated with a county.

 Take advantage of the membership rate for the annual conference.